Watering the 12321 Technique

 Sprinkler Heads

 Rotary-style heads are designed to water large areas of grass efficiently.
-They move back and forth slowly, which requires longer watering times.
+They move back and forth slowly, which requires longer watering times to achieve the same output as other sprinkler head styles.

 Sun Exposure: